Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 Primary Goal format: By [date], I will have [specific outcome] as evidenced by [measurable indicator].

-The measurable indicator is the part most people skip.
+The measurable indicator is the part you'll be tempted to skip.
 It's also what separates a goal from a wish.
 If you can't define what "done" looks like, the goal isn't ready to plan around.

 Step 3 — Break each Primary Goal into 3-week milestones (7 minutes)